Types

 TypeWithProtoMembers

-# Props (instance arguments)
+# Props (instance parameters)

 ~ a: Number